 - Research - around the topic and to form a basis for engagement with decision makers

 - Engagement - roundtables with policy makers

 You can be a part of the full annual programme or the individual themes which run independently.
 More details of the current and upcoming themes are available.
 Please contact us for more information.

 Annual Programme fee: £17,500

 Theme 2: Ensuring a Sustainable Rail Industry

 The British rail network is largely run through franchises let by the Government.
 This system is facing increasing challenges - it isn't necessarily working for passengers who face complex fares and overcrowding and it isn't good at managing long term investment in trains and stations.

-Tracks commissioned Credo Business Consulting to produce research examining the challenges facing rail franchising, and the risks the system faces, especially if there is a slowdown in rail use or in the wider economy.
+Credo Business Consulting have produced research examining the financial challenges facing rail franchising, and the risks the system faces, especially if there is a slowdown in rail use or in the wider economy.
 It also sets out some new thinking and coherent proposals for ways forward, including the need for a clear rail strategy linked to the wider economy and for fares reform, and some new models for rail franchising in different areas.

 You can read the research here

-The research will be followed by a roundtable, bringing together different rail interests, local transport authorities and officials from across Government while a second study will look at how rail franchising can be used to deliver wider social, economic and environmental objectives.
+Both reports were supported by roundtables, bringing together different rail interests, local transport authorities and officials from across Government. while a second study will look at how rail franchising can be used to deliver wider social, economic and environmental objectives.

 Theme 1: Financing Public Transport